Engaging with Employers

 Students can benefit from many types of employer engagement.
 Some of the most popular activities are outlined below:

 Typically, these are delivered during form group time, during an assembly or in a subject group.
 They are suitable for any year group.
-A session will last 30 minutes to an hour and will include:
+A session may last 30 minutes to an hour and may include:

 - an inspirational talk about an industry sector, with some key information on who is likely to enjoy a career in that field, the skills they will need and the subjects to consider